 A woman or couple facing an unexpected pregnancy may feel anxious and overwhelmed, with a multitude of worries.
 It may be a single woman who had very different plans for her future, a teenager wondering how she will tell her family, or a couple already struggling to make ends meet.
 All too often, those in this situation feel pressure from friends, family members and others to terminate their pregnancy.

 In these circumstances, it may seem as if abortion is the only option.
-Organizations offering prolife alternatives are currently less coordinated than abortion providers, who extend what appears to be an easy solution.
+Prolife alternatives may sometimes appear to be less widely available, while abortion providers extend what may be perceived to be an easy solution.
 However, the truth is that there are many resources to help expectant mothers and their families.Help Is Available

 To provide assistance for an unexpected or crisis pregnancy, in collaboration with Catholic Charities, CHS has established a one-call outreach program via 1 (855) 301-4CHS with access to resources in the community.
 Services are given both to uphold the unborn baby’s right to life and help sustain mother and baby following birth.
 In this collaborative program with Catholic Charities, trained professionals offer expectant mothers encouragement and an array of practical support at this critical time and beyond, in the hope of helping the parents to continue the pregnancy.